Key Takeaways

 - Pre-treatment assessment checklist (Section 2): Screen for contraindications including anticoagulant use, bleeding disorders, pregnancy, active skin infections, prior dermal filler allergy, and recent facial surgery in the brow region.
 Document baseline brow position using photographic records or measurements to quantify asymmetry and ptosis severity.

-- Injection planning and technique documentation (Section 3): Record the filler type, brand, volume per side (0.3cc, 0.6cc, etc.), cannula versus needle technique, and injection sites (temporal fossa, supraorbital bone, lateral brow tail).
+- Injection planning and technique documentation (Section 3): Record the filler type, brand, volume per side (0.3cc, 0.6cc, etc.), cannula versus needle technique, injection depth, whether a feathering technique was used, and injection sites (temporal fossa, supraorbital bone at the pre-periosteal level, lateral brow tail, and the glabellar area between the eyebrows if treated).
 Reference established injection technique and placement protocol to ensure consistency.
 Client record management systems allow practitioners to store technique notes with patient charts for future reference.

 - Post-treatment care instructions (Section 4): Provide patients with written aftercare guidance: avoid intense exercise and heat for 24-48 hours, do not massage the treated area for 2 weeks, apply ice if needed for swelling, and schedule a two-week follow-up assessment.
 Automated pre and post-treatment care instructions can be sent via email or patient portal, ensuring consistent messaging and improving compliance.